 OET

-/Blogs/OET helps Filipino Nurse get her dream job in London
+......Study tips and inspirationOET helps Filipino Nurse get her dream job in London

 OET helps Filipino Nurse get her dream job in London

 It is 30 degrees; the grass is green and skies blue above.
 You’re walking through Kensington Gardens on your way to care for a patient in your role as a community nurse for the NHS.
 It's a dream job, right?
-Well for one Filipino Nurse, it's her reality!
+Well for one Filipino Nurse, it's her reality.

 Meet Emjee!
 She works as a Community Nurse for the Holland Park NHS District Nursing Team in the UK.